 In this section, we highlight the overall performance of North Macedonian universities on the institutional level per U-Multirank dimension.
 The table below shows the national breakdown of North Macedonian universities and how they stand across the spectrum of above average (receiving a score of ‘A’ (very good) or ‘B’ (good)), versus below average (receiving a score of ‘D’ (below average) or ‘E’ (weak)).
 In doing so, U-Multirank offers a clear picture on the country’s strengths and areas for improvement.

-It becomes apparent that in general North Macedonia's higher education institutions perform strongest in U-Multirank’s regional engagement and international orientation dimensions.
+It becomes apparent that in general North Macedonia's higher education institutions perform strongest in U-Multirank’s teaching & learning and research dimensions.

 At university in North Macedonia, students will pay an application fee to apply of about 200 €.
 For undergraduate students, the cost of study is about 5000 € per year.
 Those working towards MSc and MA degrees will pay 8000 € per year.
 At the PhD level, costs range from 10,000 € up to 20,000 € annually.
 Most of the Goverment Universities don’t charge tuition fee & some charge as low as 500 Euro-1500 Euro Per semester-Private universities charge tuition fee from 7000 Euro – 10,000 Euro Per Year Very Low Tuition Fee.